 By using our website, any of our services, or providing us with any personal information we will assume you are agreeing to your information being used and disclosed in the ways described in this policy.

 The EU General Data Protection Regulation (GDPR) effective from May 2018 gives all EU citizens more rights and protections for their personal data, to minimise the possibility of theft and fraud.
+Although the UK is no longer a member the EU, Acuity remains fully compliant with GDPR and uses Standard Contractual Clauses for international transfers of data if required by clients within the EU.

 These regulations include provisions for the following areas: